François Vivier Naval ArchitectGo to French

 Launching and recovering from a trailer is effortless.

-Beg-Meil is now marketed by Icarai which sells also kits for the both wooden version.
+Beg-Meil is marketed in Western Europe by Icarai which sells also kits for the both wooden version.
 Please refer to the boatyard Icarai.

 Product Version Ref